Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question enables you to bridge the gaps between the job description and reality now, and over time in a way that might unlock new responsibilities or clarify expectations for the role.

-## Is there anything else I could tell you about myself that would help you with your decision?
+## Is there Anything Else I Could Tell You about Myself that Would Help You with Your Decision?

 ### Who to Ask:
 Manager